Kickoff (gridiron football)

 A kickoff is a method of starting a drive in gridiron football.
 Additionally, it may refer to a kickoff time, the scheduled time of the first kickoff of a game.
 Typically, a kickoff consists of one team – the "kicking team" – kicking the ball to the opposing team – the "receiving team".
 The receiving team is then entitled to return the ball, i.e., attempt to advance it towards the kicking team's end zone, until the player with the ball is tackled by the kicking team, goes out of bounds, scores a touchdown, or the play is otherwise ruled dead.
 Kickoffs take place at the start of each half of play, the beginning of overtime in some overtime formats, and after scoring plays.
 Normally, the kicking team hopes to kick the ball as far down the field as possible in order to maximize the distance the team returning the kick must advance in order to score.

+Kickoff of the Princeton–Yale football game in 1901.

 Common variants on the typical kickoff format include the onside kick, in which the kicking team attempts to regain possession of the ball by kicking it a short distance; a touchback, which may occur if the ball is kicked into the receiving team's end zone; or a fair catch, in which a player on the receiving team asks to catch the ball without interference from the kicking team, waiving his entitlement to attempt a return rush.
 Additionally, penalties exist for various infractions such as a player violating his position restrictions prior to the kick (5-yard penalty), or if the ball goes out of bounds before touching a player (25 yards past the spot of the kick or placed at the spot the ball left the field of play, whichever is more advantageous to the receiving team).